-Deleted: trunk/vendors/deli/pickle.txt
+(Binary files differ) Added: trunk/vendors/deli/soda.txt

-If a file has a nontextual svn:mime-type property, the differences are not explicitly shown.
+Note that in each of the previous examples, when a file has a nontextual svn:mime-type property, the differences are not explicitly shown.

 synlook dirs-changed - Print the directories that were themselves changed.